Francisop/ISP-USSD-code/README.md

 # ISP-USSD-code
-its an Isp(Internet service provider)-ussd code to carryout cash transactions..bill payments and sports betting
+this is an Isp(Internet service provider)-ussd code(e.g. '*737#') to carryout cash transactions,bill payments and sports betting.
+I used a gui to give a simulation like a real device